coatyio/coaty-swift/docs/DeveloperGuide.md

 ```

-### Publish a Discover event and Observe a Resolve event (two-way event)
+### Publish a Discover event and Observe Resolve events (two-way event)

-Note that this procedure is almost the same for Query-Retrieve, Update-Complete, and Call-Return events.
+Note that this procedure is much the same as for Query-Retrieve, Update-Complete, and Call-Return events.

 ```swift